OpenSaMD/OpenSaMD/src/documents/drafts/sop-document-record-control.md

 ## General Considerations

-> This whole template assumes that you're using Google Drive and Google Docs for your QMS.
-If you're using
-> something else, then.. good luck.
-Just kidding.
-You need to customize it, of course.
-There's specialized QMS
-> software out there which makes some of these tasks easier and lots of other tasks harder :)

 **Documents** are expected to change over time, whereas **records** are created once and not altered significantly afterwards.